ufologist/puer-mock/README.md

 [Puer](https://github.com/leeluolee/puer) + [Mock.js](https://github.com/nuysoft/Mock) = A configurable mock server with configurable mock(random) data.

-Start a mock server never ever so easy and configurable, no code needed, you only need config some mock api route and some mock data template, it all done!
+Start a mock server never ever so easy and configurable, no code needed, you only need config some mock API route and some mock data template, it all done!

 ## features